17 ways to save money on groceries

 Instead, eat a meal or snack before you head to the store so you’re not focused on how hungry you are.

-15. Shop produce in season
+15. Buy produce that is in season

 16. Shop bulk bins

-17. Compare products across stores
+17. Compare prices across stores